elliotherriman/website/_posts/2018-03-21-theres-no-such-thing-as-player-choice.markdown

 ---
 layout: post
-title: "The Illusion Of Player Choice"
+title: "There's No Such Thing As Player Choice"
 subtitle: Storytelling, zombies, and professional wrestling.
 ---